Most people that you choose to have in your life are chosen because your lives or you as people align in some way.

 Letting go of expectation has made some relationships a lot easier.
 It has also helped me clarify that in some cases I’m more invested than the other person and that we should probably just part ways.

 It’s also about balance.
-For example, expecting a friend to make time to see you realistic but if you’re always expecting your friend to be free and getting upset or annoyed when they’re busy, you might want to reassess your expectations.
+For example, expecting a friend to make time to see you is realistic but if you’re always expecting your friend to be free and getting upset or annoyed when they’re busy, you might want to reassess your expectations.

 Perhaps one of the most valuable lessons a friend has taught me is to not take life so seriously and to laugh more at the ebb and flow of life.